shdown/luastatus/luastatus/README.rst

 Plugins are shared libraries.

-These plugins are also referred to as *proper plugins*, as opposed to *dervied plugins*.
+These plugins are also referred to as *proper plugins*, as opposed to *derived plugins*.

 DERIVED PLUGINS
 ===============